Iraq travel guide

 There are no country-wide curfews at present, but curfews and vehicle bans can be enforced at short notice, particularly around religious holidays, pilgrimages and key political dates like elections.

 Border crossing points with countries neighbouring Iraq may close with little or no notice.
-There are reports that a number of Iraqi border crossings with Syria are now under Daesh control and have been closed.
-Three Saudi Arabian border guards were killed at the Arar crossing between Iraq and Saudi Arabia on 5 January 2015.
 Check whether border crossings will be open before travelling through these areas.

 Flight schedules may change without notice.
 Contact your airline or travel company for the latest information before travelling.